is9x/slightlyretrobowl/README.md

 # Slightly Retro Bowl
-## Retro Bowl Modded for Web
+## Fun, modifiable port of Retro Bowl
-There are very few Retro Bowl cracks out there, especially for web.

-This is a WIP and I plan to add a Save Editor and Import/Exporter later.

-The original source code was pulled from 1xRetro.
+A cool project that lets you mess around with Retro Bowl!

+A more detailed guide is coming soon.